-The User Agent shall handle fetching of content over unencrypted or unauthenticated connections in the context of an encrypted and authenticated document according to the W3C Mixed Content specification [34] though Broadcaster Applications are encouraged to only reference trusted content.
+The User Agent shall handle fetching of content over unencrypted or unauthenticated connections in the context of an encrypted and authenticated document according to the W3C Mixed Content specification [26] though Broadcaster Applications are encouraged to only reference trusted content.
 References to files within the Application Context Cache (see Section 5.3 below) shall be considered to be “a priori authenticated” in the terminology of W3C Mixed Content.
 Any resource accessed from the Application Context Cache shall be considered to have been accessed within a secure context.

-Web Messaging

-The User Agent shall support the Web Messaging specification referenced as [WEBMSG] in [30].

-Opacity Property

-The User Agent shall support the opacity style property of the [CSSCOLOR] as defined in [30].
-In addition, it must support the <color> property value type as defined therein in any context that prescribes use of the CSS <color> property value type.